onichandame/kickstarter/README.md

-# Home Directory
+# System Manager

-This repo contains basic configuration files for a Linux environment.

-This script basically installs and configures several essential tools using your system's default package manager or build from source.
-Several modes can be chosen
+Auto management of any system can be acieved using this script.
+Currently only Linux is supported.

 # Author

 Xiao Zhang

+# Architecture

+A system is defined as:
+- An integrated bunch of different utilities delevering a service
+- Consisting of hardware part and software part
+- Hardware part is a general purpose computer with several peripherals
+- Software part is composed of OS and applications

+The jobs this module is responsible of is managing the applications running on the system.
+Hardware and OS management is out of the scope.

+A complete management utility must provides the following functions:
+1. Initialization of the system
+2. Auto backup of sensitive data
+3. Monitoring the system status
+4. Auto-restart on failure
+5. Rollback to previous version if several retries of step 4 failed

+Based on the purposes of the systems, several modes are provided.

 # Mode

 Each mode corresponds to one use case.
-For example, if you just fresh installed a Linux desktop and wished to have vim configured, run `.\/configure --desktop`
+For example, if you just fresh installed a Linux desktop and wished to have vim configured, run `./configure --desktop`

 ## Desktop

 triggered by `--desktop`

+### Initialization
-installs the following things:
+installs the following things if not found:
 - gcc
 - make
 - cmake
 - g++
 - python3
-- vim
+- vim(with all plugins)
 - node(for vim plugin YCM)

-configures as described below:
-- vim: install all plugins
+### Backup
+  Backup the entire $HOME directory after specifying the storage location

+  backup requires tar, gzip, rsync to function

+### Monitor
+  No monitoring process is run as it is desktop which is controlled directly by human.

+### Auto-restart
+  Nothing is done for the above reason

+### Rollback
+  Nothing is done for the above reason

 ## Node Server

 triggered by `--node`

+### Initialization
 installs the following things:
 - gcc
 - g++
 - make
 - cmake
 - node
-- vim
+- vim(with basic plugins)
 - python3

-configures as described below:
-- vim: installs basic plugins
+### Backup
+  Backup the entire $HOME directory after specifying the storage location

+  backup requires tar, gzip, rsync to function

+### Monitor

+### Auto-restart

+### Rollback

 ## PostgreSQL Server

 triggered by `--pgsql`

+### Initialization
 installs the fowllowing things:
 - gcc
 - g++
 - make
 - cmake
-- vim
+- vim(with basic plugins)
 - python3
 - bison
 - flex